realpython/fitter-happier-docker/presentation/presentation.md

 <hr>

 - So, we went over a nice development workflow that included setting up a local environment coupled with continuous integration.
-- What about the final piece - deliverying this app to the production environment?
+- What about the final piece - delivering this app to the production environment?
 Make sure to check out the blog post @ [realpython.com](https://realpython.com) on 02/10/2015!
 - michael@realpython.com

 ![heart](images/heart.jpg)